errandshire/errandsupport/tolu-document.md

 ### 4. Code Analysis Requirements
 Before implementing, analyze:
-- Existing naming conventions in the module
+- Existing naming conventions in the
-- Current logging patterns used
-- Database entity relationships
-- Error handling approaches
-- Authentication/authorization patterns
-- DTO validation structures
+-
 - Opportunities for code reuse in all areas (not just responses)
 - Code formatting and linting requirements